epics-modules/lua/docs/luaReleaseNotes.md

 - **DTYP device support** now supports longer function names and parameter lists in INP/OUT fields (buffer increased from 62 to 256 characters).

+- **DTYP INP/OUT parsing is quote/paren aware.** Parameters containing
+  commas or spaces inside quotes (e.g. `func(1, "a,b", 3)` or
+  `func("hello world")`) and nested parentheses (`func(g(1,2), 3)`) are
+  now parsed correctly.
+Previously a quoted space could be mistaken for the portname delimiter and a quoted/nested comma could mis-split the parameter list.
+Existing INP/OUT strings that already parsed correctly are unaffected.

 - **Shared Lua state thread safety.** Lua states shared across subsystems (named states used by DTYP device support, luascript